 “By all means, let’s go.
 I can whine on the way.”

-“I’ll tell them it was my idea,” she said, passing a small knot of servants that paused to bow as they walked by, “That way, they’ll know it wasn’t you.”
+“I’ll tell them sneaking out was my idea,” she said, passing a small knot of servants that bowed as they walked by.
+“We don’t even have to mention your orinian friend.
+That way, they’ll know it wasn’t your fault.”

 Expression would only be used as a weapon against him.